-NAICS: CIEEDAC tracks industrial data using the North American Industry Classification System (NAICS) in order to allow comparability of data with the United States and Mexico.
+NAICS: CEEDC tracks industrial data using the North American Industry Classification System (NAICS) in order to allow comparability of data with the United States and Mexico.
 NAICS has replaced the Standard Industrial Classification system (SIC) as the standard for classifying industries at Statistics Canada.
 NAICS codes disaggregate industry into sector groups based on a two to six digit coding system:

 - First two digits designate the sector